 These days, few if any organizations are still manually managing their sales processes.

-That being said, let’s state the obvious: using Excel or Numbers to do anything is computer-enabled manual processing, but it is not automation.
+That said, let’s state the obvious: using Excel or Numbers to do anything is computer-enabled manual processing, but it is not automation.
 Nor is using fragmented and dis-integrated tools for all of the elements related to sales and selling.
 Just as the chain is only as strong as its weakest link, automated Sales Operations management is only as useful and effective as its weakest element.

 The goal of selling is to generate more revenue and profits by acquiring, retaining and enhancing profitable customer relationships.
 The goal of Sales Operations is to enable the information integration, relationship and opportunity management, pipeline tracking, analytics and forecasting, sales and performance management, and process standardization required to make selling as precise, timely and relevant as customers demand it.